QSBAOYANGMU/Hallucinated-PQA/README.md

-For the k-fold split of WPC and SJTU-PCQA, Please refer to VQA-PC:https://github.com/zzc-1998/VQA_PC
+For the k-fold split of WPC(740) and SJTU-PCQA(378) database, please refer to VQA-PC:https://github.com/zzc-1998/VQA_PC